Skip to main content

 Educate Yourself And Your Employees

-Employees will expect employers and their HR departments to help guide them through this new process, so it is important that employers stay current and educated on the exchanges and other aspects of PPACA as the regulations evolve.
-Additionally, employers subject to the Fair Labor Standards Act (FLSA) are required to issue a notice to all employees by October 1, 2013 regarding the existence of the PPACA-mandated public health insurance exchanges.
+Also, employers and their HR departments must guide employees through this new process, staying current and educated on the exchanges and other aspects of PPACA as the regulations evolve.
+Additionally, employers subject to the Fair Labor Standards Act (FLSA) must issue a notice to all employees by October 1, 2013 regarding the existence of the PPACA-mandated public health insurance exchanges.
 Recently, the Department of Labor issued model notices employers may use to satisfy this notice obligation.

 Learn More At Our Upcoming Seminar

 Kolinsky Wealth Management is teaming up with AxisPointe and Paylocity to host a seminar providing the latest information, updates and strategies relating to the Patient Protection and Affordable Care Act (PPACA).
-This exclusive seminar, set for Tuesday October 29 at 8:30 a.m. at the Saddle Brook Marriott, is designed for CPAs, CFOs, Accountants and HR professionals and has been approved for 2 CPE credits by the New Jersey Board of Accountancy and New York State Board for Public Accountants.
+Additionally the Saddle Brook Marriott is hosting an exclusive seminar on Tuesday, October 29 at 8:30 a.m., tailored for CPAs, CFOs, Accountants, and HR professionals.
+However, the New Jersey Board of Accountancy and New York State Board for Public Accountants have approved this seminar for 2 CPE credits.
 For more information or to request an invitation, please contact Connie Poveromo at info@kolinskydev.wpengine.com or 201-474-4011.

 About Jason M. Kolinsky, CFP®